moby/buildkit/docs/attestations/attestation-storage.md

 Attestation manifests are attached to the root image index object, under a separate [OCI image manifest](https://github.com/opencontainers/image-spec/blob/main/manifest.md).
-Each attestation manifest can contain multiple [attestation blobs](#attestation-blob), with all the of the attestations in a manifest applying to a single platform manifest.
+Each attestation manifest can contain multiple [attestation blobs](#attestation-blob), with all of the attestations in a manifest applying to a single platform manifest.
 All properties of standard OCI and Docker manifests continue to apply.

-The image `config` descriptor will point to a valid [image config](https://github.com/opencontainers/image-spec/blob/main/config.md), however, it will not contain attestation-specific details, and should be ignored as it is only included for compatibility purposes.
+The image `config` descriptor should point to a config object with a media type of `application/vnd.docker.attestation.config.v1+json`.
+For now, only an empty JSON object is included, however, in the future, additional content may be allowed - implementations should ignore fields that they do not recognize if they choose to parse the config.

 Each image layer in `layers` will contain a descriptor for a single [attestation blob](#attestation-blob).
-The `mediaType` of each layer will be set in accordance to its contents, one of:
+The `mediaType` of each layer will be set in accordance with its contents, one of:

 - `application/vnd.in-toto+json` (currently, the only supported option)